IBMa/equal-access/accessibility-checker-engine/README-RULES.md

 ### Rule object

-These are located in [src/v2/checker/accessibility/rules](src/v2/checker/accessibility/rules).
 The basic rule format is defined by the Rule type in [src/v2/api/IEngine.ts](src/v2/api/IEngine.ts).
-The possibilities for the context property is defined in [src/v2/common/Context.ts](src/v2/common/Context.ts).
+Rule implementation is located in [src/v2/checker/accessibility/rules](src/v2/checker/accessibility/rules).
+The rule context, DOM objects and/or attributes (including explicit and implicit CSS and ARIA attributes) that may cause a rule to trigger, is defined in [src/v2/common/Context.ts](src/v2/common/Context.ts).
 The rule results can be one of:
 * RulePass("MSG_ID")
 * RuleFail("MSG_ID")
 * RulePotential("MSG_ID")